 The Hurricane was the RAF's first monoplane fighter, going into service before its famous partner in RAF service the Spitfire.
 The Hurricane was available in greater numbers for its finest hour in the Battle of Britain, where it played a crucial role in the defence of this country, shooting down more enemy aircraft than the Spitfire.

-Hurricane Mk XIIa 5711 (G-HURI) was built in 1942 by the Canadian Car Foundry as part of their sixth production batch and it joined the Royal Canadian Air Force in 1943.
+Hurricane Mk XIIa 5711 (G-HURI) was rebuilt in the 1980ís from the best original Hurricane parts sourced, in the previous 10 years, from all over Canada.
+It was given the identity of aircraft CCF c/n 72036 as that aircraft was the source of the airframe used in the rebuild.
+RCAF 5711 had been built in 1942 by the Canadian Car Foundry as part of their sixth production batch and joined the Royal Canadian Air Force in 1943.
 It is believed to have served with 123 Squadron at Debert before going to 127 and 129 Squadrons at Dartmouth and onto 1 Operational Training Unit at Bagotville.

 Hurricane Mk XIIa G-HURI is on permanent display in Hangar 3 at the Imperial War Museum, Duxford.